 LSME is committed to maintaining its responsiveness to the needs and concerns of our students as a component of our quest to deliver high-quality educational services.
 This Policy is designed to guide how LSME receives and handles complaints made by students, against the organisation and its employees.

 Complaints are concerns or issues raised by a student or students and may be made orally or in writing.
 A complaint exists where a decision or action which relates to the performance of a function by an individual or groups of individuals at LSME, is claimed not to be in accordance with the rules, practice or policy of the organisation or the generally accepted principles of fairness and good administrative practice and which adversely affects the person concerned.
-Complaints are therefore distinguished from suggestions for improvement in services or request for services that are dealt informally or formally using the routine students’ voice and student representation without applying this policy and procedure.
+Complaints are therefore distinguished from suggestions for improvement in services or requests for services that are dealt with informally or formally using the routine students’ voice and student representation without applying this policy and procedure.

 Purpose and Scope of the Procedure

 The purpose of the complaints policy and procedure is to provide a channel through which students can bring their complaints to the attention of LSME and be assured of a prompt and amicable resolution.
 We ensure that, as far as possible, complaints are dealt with and resolved informally through discussion between the aggrieved individuals and respondents before using the complaint procedure.